kanthsaz/kanthsaz.github.io/pages/work.md

 ## Teaching Assisstant<br><a href="https://agri.pdn.ac.lk/agen/" target="_blank">Department of Agricultural Engineering</a><br>University of Peradeniya, Sri Lanka

 * 2017 February – 2017 March<br>
-Exposed function: Demosntrated the lectures in theoritically and practically to undergraduates according to the guidance of academic staff.
+Exposed function: Demonstrated the lectures in theoretically and practically to undergraduates according to the guidance of academic staff.
 Extended all assistance to the University Authorities to maintain and promote student welfare services and discipline

 [↑ back to top](#top)